adwait1-g/adwait1-g.github.io/_posts/PacketOverflow/2019-05-03-introduction-to-network-programming.md

 In the previous articles([article1](/packet/overflow/2019/02/01/operating-system-and-networking-stack-part1.html) & [article2](/packet/overflow/2019/02/01/operating-system-and-networking-stack-part2.html)), we got a rough picture of what TCP/IP stack is, where it is present, how communication happens between machines.

 In this article, we will see two machines talking to each other live!
-We will write programs which uses the networking stack offered by the OS and then talk to each other.
-If you are a newbie to Computer Networks, I suggest to read through those two articles because concepts discussed there will be used here to write programs.
+We will write programs which will make use of the OS's Networking Stack and then talk to each other.
+If you are a newbie to Computer Networks, I highly recommend you to read through the above mentioned articles because concepts discussed there will be used here to write programs.

+Make sure your machine is connected to your network via WiFi or Ethernet.

 Let us look at some important concepts which will help us write the programs.